drm/install-util/README.md

 7. The newly generated env-specific install script is fed to a shell opened on the SSH server, or executed by the local shell if the deployment indicates such.

+### Variables
+The following variables are available to all build and install scripts:

+- `$ENV` - The current target environment.
+This is the app's deployment environment, e.g. 'production'.
+- `$NAMESPACE` - The project's namespace, useful for prefixing.
+This is declared in project.sh
+- `$app` - The name of the app that is currently being installed.
+- `$server` - The server name that is used for deployment.
+- `$resources` - a full path to the resources directory of the app.
+In `build.sh` this refers to the local directory; in `install.sh` this refers to the rsync'd remote.
+Note that it remains empty if no `build.sh` exists.
+- `$artifacts` - a full path to the artifacts directory for the current environment of the app.
+The path handling difference between `build.sh` and `install.sh` locally and remotely is the same as for resources.

+All variables exported from the `build_vars` variable are expanded too.
+Note that this variable can be amended on a per-app per-deployment basis in the `vars.sh` file.

 ### Debugging
-While creating new apps, it is advisable to enable debugging at level 2 as long as the script is still in development:
+While creating new apps, it is advisable to enable debugging at level 2 or higher as long as the script is still in development:

 ```
 DEBUG=2 ./install.sh testing mysql redis